-Pool Session to try everything from basic handling to advanced playboating to working on that all important roll.
+Pool Session to try everything from basic handling to advanced playboating to working on that all important roll and even more important wet exit.

 Trained instructors interested in teaching should contact us.